Ouuumar/ml-model-deployment/README.md

 ## CLASSIFICATION AND MODEL DEPLOYMENT

+## Important note : this project is not focused on the data preparation, but on the tools, frameworks and project architecture used to deploy the app

 Including SPHINX documentaion, MLFLOW lifecyle, SHAP model explainer

 ### STEP 1 : DOWNLOAD THE DATA

-Since the csv files are too big to be on GitHub, please download with the link below and do not forget to put csv files in the right folder : "1_rawdata"
+Since the csv files are too big to be pushed on GitHub, please download with the link below and do not forget to put csv files in the right folder : "1_rawdata"

 <https://www.kaggle.com/c/home-credit-default-risk/data?select=application_train.csv>